Goodfellas: Plot

-In 1955, teenager Henry Hill becomes enamored by the criminal life and Mafia presence in East New York, a working-class Italian-American neighborhood in Brooklyn, New York City.
-He begins working for local caporegime Paulie Cicero and his associates Jimmy Conway, an Irish-American truck hijacker and gangster, and Tommy DeVito, a fellow juvenile delinquent.
+In 1955, teenager Henry Hill becomes enamored by the criminal life and Mafia presence in East New York, a working class Italian American neighborhood in Brooklyn, New York City.
+He begins working for local caporegime Paulie Cicero and his associates Jimmy Conway, an Irish American truck hijacker and gangster, and Tommy DeVito, a fellow juvenile delinquent predisposed to violence.
 Henry begins as a fence for Jimmy, gradually working his way up to more serious crimes.

-Throughout the 1960s, the three men excel at carjacking, stealing cargo trucks from JFK Airport, and eventually commit the Air France Robbery.
-They spend most of their nights at the Copacabana nightclub, carousing with women.
-Henry starts dating Karen Friedman, a Jewish woman who is initially confused by Henry's criminal activities.
-She is soon seduced by Henry's glamorous lifestyle, and marries him, despite her parents' disapproval.
+In 1965, Henry starts dating Karen Friedman, a Jewish American woman who is initially confused by Henry's criminal activities.
+She is soon seduced by Henry's glamorous lifestyle and marries him despite the disapproval of her parents.
+Henry, Tommy, and Jimmy manage to excel in carjacking and stealing cargo trucks from JFK Airport, and eventually, they commit the Air France robbery in 1967.

-In 1970, Billy Batts, a made man in the Gambino crime family who was recently released from prison, insults Tommy at a nightclub that is owned by Henry.
-In response, Tommy and Jimmy beat, stab and fatally shoot Billy.
-Realizing that the unsanctioned murder of a made man will invite retribution, Jimmy, Henry and Tommy bury the body in Upstate New York.
+On June 11, 1970, Billy Batts, a made man in the Gambino crime family who was recently released from prison, incessantly insults Tommy at a nightclub owned by Henry.
+In response, Tommy and Jimmy brutally beat him to his apparent death.
+Realizing that the unsanctioned murder of a made man will invite retribution, Jimmy, Henry and Tommy bury the body in Upstate New York, stabbing and fatally shooting him when he is discovered to be alive.
 Six months later, Jimmy learns that the burial site is slated for development, prompting them to exhume and relocate the decaying corpse.

-In 1974, Karen harasses Henry's mistress Janice, and threatens Henry at gunpoint.
+In 1974, Karen harasses Henry's mistress Janice and threatens Henry at gunpoint.
 Henry moves in with Janice, but Paulie insists that he return to Karen after collecting a debt from a gambler in Tampa with Jimmy.
 Jimmy and Henry are arrested after being turned in by the gambler's sister, an FBI typist, and they receive ten-year prison sentences.
 To support his family on the outside, Henry has Karen smuggle in drugs from Pittsburgh, which he sells to fellow inmates.